History of Seth MacFarlane in Timeline

 2015: Ted 2 Film Release

-In 2015, Seth MacFarlane co-wrote, co-produced, directed, and starred in the film Ted 2, a sequel to Ted.
+In 2015, Seth MacFarlane co-wrote, co-produced, directed, and starred in "Ted 2", the sequel to the original "Ted" film.

 Loading Video...

-2015: MacFarlane Endorsed Bernie Sanders
+2015: Endorsed Bernie Sanders for president

-In 2015, Seth MacFarlane endorsed Bernie Sanders for the 2016 U.S. presidential election, and he introduced Sanders onstage at a Los Angeles rally.
+In 2015, Seth MacFarlane endorsed Bernie Sanders for the 2016 U.S. presidential election, and introduced Sanders onstage at a Los Angeles rally.

-2016: Primetime Emmy Award Win
+2016: Primetime Emmy Award

-2016: MacFarlane Supported Hillary Clinton
+2016: Supported Hillary Clinton for president

 In 2016, after the primaries, Seth MacFarlane supported Hillary Clinton for president during the general election.

-In 2017, Seth MacFarlane appeared in Steven Soderbergh's heist comedy "Logan Lucky", alongside Channing Tatum and Adam Driver.
+In 2017, Seth MacFarlane appeared in Steven Soderbergh's heist comedy Logan Lucky.

 Loading Video...

-2017: The Orville Premiere
+2017: The Orville Series

-In 2017, Seth MacFarlane created and starred in the television series The Orville, which ran until 2022.
+In 2017, Seth MacFarlane created and starred in the television series "The Orville", which ran until 2022, showcasing his versatility in creating and leading television projects.

 Loading Video...

-2017: Primetime Emmy Award Win
+2017: Primetime Emmy Award

 Loading Video...

-In 2019, Seth MacFarlane appeared in the Showtime limited series "The Loudest Voice".
+In 2019, Seth MacFarlane appeared in the Showtime limited series The Loudest Voice.

 2019: Star on the Hollywood Walk of Fame